HIV Risk Calculator & Complete Exposure Guide (2026)

 The model behind the report is based on published research rather than guesswork.
 Key sources include:

-- Studies on condom effectiveness and viral suppression.
+- Studies on condom effectiveness, PrEP, ART, and viral suppression.

 You remain anonymous when you use the tool.
 The goal is to provide clarity and structure to a situation that often feels chaotic and frightening.